-Peripheral vision loss can cause difficulties with spatial orientation and mobility.
-People with peripheral vision loss are often more prone to trip over objects in their path or bump into other people.
-Many patients with peripheral vision loss also have impaired night vision.
+PVL can cause problems with spatial orientation and mobility.
+Those with the condition are more likely to trip over objects in their path or bump into other people.
+For many, it also leads to impaired night vision.

-While tunnel vision is usually permanent, there are also certain situations where it affects people temporarily.
-For example, people suffering from migraine headaches sometimes suffer from tunnel vision temporarily.
-It can affect either one of your eyes or both.
+Tunnel vision is permanent in most cases, but there are instances where it’s only temporary.
+For example, people suffering from migraine headaches sometimes suffer from temporary tunnel vision.
+The condition can affect both your eyes or only one of them.

 The American Academy of Ophthalmology notes that peripheral vision loss is often caused by four conditions:

-High blood sugar levels from diabetes can damage the small blood vessels in the retina, which is the area of the eye that senses light.
+One of the ways the retina can become damaged is by high blood sugar levels.
+They can damage the small blood vessels in the retina along with the rods and cones that sense light.
 As damage progresses, changes to vision, including peripheral vision loss, become more evident.

-The National Eye Institute estimates that approximately 40-45% percent of Americans diagnosed with diabetes have diabetic retinopathy to some degree.
-However, about 50% of them don’t yet know that they have the disease because their symptoms have not yet become problematic, or because they’ve skipped regular eye exams to screen for the disease.
+About 40-45% percent of Americans with diabetes have a form of diabetic retinopathy.
+However, about 50% of them don’t yet know that they have the disease.
+This is because symptoms haven’t appeared yet or because they’ve skipped regular eye exams to screen for the disease.

-This genetic condition damages the retina and can affect people at any age.
-Night blindness is usually the first noticeable symptom, but it may progress to being unable to distinguish colors, then to peripheral vision loss.
+Retinitis pigmentosa is a genetic condition that damages the retina and can affect people at any age.
+Night blindness is usually the first noticeable symptom, but it may progress to being unable to distinguish colors.
+Eventually, it can develop into PVL.
 Vision loss from retinitis pigmentosa varies from person to person depending on the type and progression rate of the disease.

-In addition to these three eye diseases, peripheral vision loss can also be caused by droopy or heavy eyelids.
-When a heavy upper eyelid covers part of the eye that wouldn’t normally be covered, the field of vision is reduced and the eye is exposed to less light.
+PVL can also be caused by droopy or heavy eyelids covering part of the eye that wouldn’t normally be covered.
+This reduces your field of vision as the eye is exposed to less light.

-Patients often experience greatly improved peripheral vision after upper eyelid surgery, as more light is allowed to enter the eye.
+Patients often experience greatly improved peripheral vision after upper eyelid surgery, which allows more light to enter the eye.
 Many patients comment that they didn’t realize how much their vision was affected before surgery compared to after.

-Unfortunately, there are no easy fixes to correct permanent loss of peripheral vision.
-With certain types of peripheral vision loss, special eyewear or optical devices can sometimes be added to your glasses prescription to expand your field of view.
+There are currently no easy fixes to correct permanent loss of peripheral vision.
+However, special eyewear or optical devices can sometimes be added to your glasses prescription to expand your field of view.

-If you have glaucoma, the best remedy for tunnel vision is prevention.
-You must take your glaucoma medication regularly to control high eye pressure, or you risk permanent optic nerve damage and development of blind spots in your visual field.
+The best remedy for tunnel vision due to glaucoma is prevention.
+You must take your glaucoma medication regularly to control high eye pressure.
+Otherwise, you risk permanent optic nerve damage and the development of blind spots in your visual field.

-If you have permanent loss of peripheral vision, you should consider visiting a low vision specialist who can advise you about options that might help with mobility problems caused by tunnel vision.
+Consider visiting a low-vision specialist if you have permanent loss of side vision.
+They can provide eye care that may help with mobility problems caused by tunnel vision.